pipeops-dev/pipeops-docs/docs/addons/addon-metrics.md

 ## Exploring Individual Metrics

 PipeOps allows you to dive deeper into the details of each metric.
+You can filter your results by time period.
+Use the **Period** dropdown menu to select a relative time (e.g., 15 minutes, 1 hour, etc.) or a date range.
 Let's explore some key metrics available:

 ### CPU Metric